5-11 to 5-15-2020

 Bill’s Guests for Monday 5/11/2020

-is President of the Connected Commerce Council (3C), a membership organization for small businesses empowered by digital tools and technology.
-Free Membership and help for small businesses is available at www.Connectedcouncil.or
+6:35 Jake Ward, is President of the Connected Commerce Council (3C), a membership organization for small businesses empowered by digital tools and technology.
+Free Membership and help for small businesses is available at www.Connectedcouncil.org

 7:10 I discuss an interesting article countering the “Lord of the Flies” theory on what happens in tough times.
 Read: The Real Lord of the Flies